Divyanshukumar20/Writeups/Writeup OSINT.md

 The only thing which i can do is to search whole route on map to find this location.

-After searching for almost 30 min finally I found this locate on map.
+After searching for almost 30 min finally I found this location on map.
 And this is the starting position of the video if we clearly see the house and its surrounding in map and video.

 Now calculating distance between two points and the video is of 8 seconds till this location.